prithivjp/avsdmux4x1_3v3/README.md

 # avsdmux4x1_3v3 and avsdmux2x1_3v3
-**avsdmux4x1_3v3 and avsdmux2x1_3v3** corresponds to 4 input and 2 input analog multiplexer.The inputs that
+**avsdmux4x1_3v3 and avsdmux2x1_3v3** corresponds to 4 input and 2 input analog multiplexer.
+The entire
+design is done with the help of OSU 180nm library.
+The inputs that avsdmux4x1_3v3 and avsdmux2x1_3v3 will
-avsdmux4x1_3v3 and avsdmux2x1_3v3 will be handling are mostly the output from Bandgap reference and Digital to Analog cinverters.
-The height, width and area of avsdmux4x1_3v3 and avsdmux2x1_3v3 is given below.
+be handling are mostly the output from Bandgap reference and Digital to Analog cinverters.
+The height, width
+and area of avsdmux4x1_3v3 and avsdmux2x1_3v3 is given below.

 <img src="Step_Images/heightwidth.PNG" width="700" height="139" >